Favour314/Management-System/README.md

 - **Grade 2 → Grade 3** (promoted, not removed)
 - **Grade 3** students graduate and are removed
 - Old payment records are kept in history
+-
-The system can alo be used on browser by typing the network socket
+The system can also be used on browser by typing the network socket
 ---

 ## Notes